Zanha africana: Ecology

 Zanha africana is a deciduous perennial that sheds most of its leaves during the dry season.
 Flowering occurs from October to December, with fruits maturing from November to January.
 The fruits are eaten by birds, chimpanzees, and monkeys, and the nectar is valued as a food source for honey bees.
 Cattle, goats, and sheep browse on the leaves.

 Uses

-The wood of Z. africana is hard, durable, and somewhat resistant to attacks by wood-eating insects.
+The wood of Zanha africana is hard, durable, and somewhat resistant to attacks by wood-eating insects.
 Though it is not considered commercially valuable as timber, it is used locally for construction, agricultural implements, firewood, furniture, mine props, shipbuilding, turnery, and railway sleepers.
 The fruits are eaten by humans, reportedly tasting similar to apricots, but the seeds are believed to be poisonous and eating large quantities of the fruit may cause diarrhoea.
 Several parts of the plant contain saponins and may be used as substitutes for soap.
 The bark, leaves, and roots of Z. africana are widely used as herbal medicine for a variety of ailments, including aches and pains, convulsions, fevers, fungal infections, headaches, hypertension, intestinal parasites, nausea, respiratory problems, and sexually transmitted infections.